 Definition

-A proposition, is in conjunctive normal form iff it can be expressed as:
+A formula is in conjunctive normal form iff it can be expressed as:

-• Hence, a proposition is in CNF if it can be expressed as a conjunction of disjunctive phrases
+where is a disjunctive clause.
+Hence, a formula is in CNF if it can be expressed as a conjunction of disjunctive clauses

 CNF can also be expressed as a multiset, known as its clausal form